Whatsapp Icon

 2. Practicing mindfulness or meditation to reduce stress and improve psychological well-being.

-3. Consulting a mental health professional if you're struggling to cope with your emotions post-surgery.
+3. Consult a mental health professional if you're struggling to cope with your emotions post-surgery.

 Embracing a healthy lifestyle post-lumpectomy is a powerful step toward recovery and long-term well-being.
 By focusing on a nutritious diet, staying active, and taking care of your mental health, you're setting the foundation for a healthier, happier future.